achan88/BulletHellGame/README.md

 NOTE: The speed boost ability has a cooldown, which is the indicator below your health bar.

 The boss has 3 phases.
-Each phase has 3 new attacks.
+Each phase has 3 different attacks.
 Figure out what they are and try to avoid them.

 The player has 100 HP.
-The player regerates HP after 3 seconds of not taking damage.
+The player rapidly regenerates HP after 3 seconds of not taking damage.

+Shot types can be found in the in-game help menu.
+Certain shots are sometimes used to indicate a more deadly attack, so watch out!

 Dodge the shots to survive! :)